Comparisons12 min read

 Customer Support

 Monday CRM offers 24/7 support on higher plans via email and live chat.
 Their knowledge base is solid, and the community is active.
-Enterprise customers get a dedicated customer success manager.
+Enterprise customers get a dedicated success manager.

-HubSpot's support quality is famously inconsistent — and here's my hot take: their community forums are genuinely more useful than their front-line support, which shouldn't be the case for a platform at this price point.
-Free users get limited access and will spend a lot of time in documentation.
-Paid plans improve access, and Enterprise gets dedicated reps.
+HubSpot's support quality is known for being inconsistent — and here's an honest take: their community forums are often more helpful than their front-line support, which shouldn't be the case for a platform at this price.
+Free users get limited access.
+Paid tiers improve things.
+Enterprise gets dedicated reps.

 Mobile App